 Be careful with newborns or younger babies and the smallest nesting dolls!
 They could be a choking hazard!

 My daughter LOVES this toy though!
 It's a great way to teach in/out, smallest, smaller small, etc. stacking.
 Additionally, the dolls can be used for pretend play working on developing social skills.

 We got a variation of this in one of our Lovevery Play Kits which we LOVE and is way better than this one IMO since it has a dual race track!

 But if you don't want to get the Lovevery play kit, this one looks like a great alternative and is suggested for 1-year olds and up and will last for a while.
 It's set up to work on a variety of skills from color matching, to sequencing, and more.

-R plays with this in her baby and me class and all of the kids seem to love it.
-It's a fun geometric shape that lets them practice grasping, squishing, and it can also be used as a teether.
+It's a squishy wooden geometric shape that lets them practice grasping, squishing, and it can also be used as a teether.
 R likes to shake it and hear the beads click like a rattle which makes it loud enough to entertain her and quite enough that I don't want to throw it away.
 It's water-based with a non-toxic finish and made from sustainable rubberwood.

 ORRRR Check out the Lovevery Play Kit's here! (muchhh better deal!)

 Puzzles are fantastic educational toys for this age range.

 You want to look for ones that focus on large knobs, like Lovevery's geometric shape puzzle, then pincer grasps in the early stages.
 Additionally themes of different shapes in different sizes and colors at first are most montessori aligned.